tintn/tintn/README.md

 - 🌱 My current interest is MLOps and filling the production gap in ML applications.
 I have experienced the frustration of getting models to production and maintaining them, the problems inspire my curiosity in production ML systems and how to better design them.

 - ✏️ I also write about my learning and experience.
-Check it out in [My Website](https://tintn.github.io/posts/) or [Medium](https://medium.com/@tintn03)
+Check it out in my [Website](https://tintn.github.io/posts/) or [Medium](https://medium.com/@tintn03)

 To know more about me:
 - [Website](https://tintn.github.io/)